-Children of all gender identities can both perpetrate and be the victim of peer on peer abuse, but this often manifests itself differently.
+Children of all gender identities can both perpetrate and be the victim of child on child abuse, but this often manifests itself differently.
 Girls seem to be at greater risk of sexual assault and/or exploitation, whereas boys seem to be at greater risk of physical gang-related violence and serious youth violence.